MarshalJoe/joecmarshall/content/posts/1-minute-markdown.md

 ---

 # What's Markdown?
 Markdown is punctuation for the web.
-It enables authors to easily write documents that feature common online staples like [links](http://google.com), images, as well as *italicized*, **bold**, and other types of rich text, using a simple, lightweight set of symbols that can easily be converted to HTML, doc, pdf, or rtf files.
+It enables authors to easily write documents that feature common online staples like [links](http://google.com), images, as well as *italicized*, **bold**, and other types of rich text, using a simple, lightweight set of symbols that can easily be converted to HTML, `doc`, `pdf`, or `rtf` files.
 Since markdown files are just plain text, they're an ultra-portable way to write web-compatible content without the mess of a WYSWIG editor or proprietary file types.

 # Why Use It?
 For the same reasons you've probably used markdown before (if you've ever signalled *emphasis* using `*asterisks*`, you've used it):